extend-chrome/clipboard/README.md

 ---

 Using the clipboard in a Chrome Extension can be a pain.
-This extension emulates the [Clipboard API](https://developer.mozilla.org/en-US/docs/Web/API/Clipboard_API) `readText` and `writeText` methods.
+The async Clipboard API [doesn't work in background scripts](https://bugs.chromium.org/p/chromium/issues/detail?id=874848&can=1&q=chrome%20extension%20clipboard%20api&colspec=ID%20Pri%20M%20Stars%20ReleaseBlock%20Component%20Status%20Owner%20Summary%20OS%20Modified) and workarounds require lots of boilerplate.
+This library works in all Chrome extension contexts.
+It emulates the [Clipboard API](https://developer.mozilla.org/en-US/docs/Web/API/Clipboard_API) `readText` and `writeText` methods.

 ## Table of Contents